Tracking Your Progress

 Whenever you shoot a round you should submit your scoresheet to the Records Officer as described above.
 They will then, using the Archery GB Handicap Tables, work out the handicap value for that round and score.
 Once you have submitted 3 scores your handicap is worked out as an average of those handicap values.
 Once you have shot the appropriate number of arrows the Records Officer will also be able to work out your classification.

-More information on Outdoor Handicaps and Classifications can be found under “Useful Info”.
+More information on Outdoor Handicaps and Classifications can be found here.

 Shooting Indoors

-During the winter months individuals can shoot at the indoor venue or at competitions.
+During the winter months individuals can shoot at indoor venues or competitions.

 Scoresheets are used to calculate handicaps and classifications in a similar way to that described previously.

-More information on Indoor Handicaps and Classifications can be found under “Useful Info”.
+More information on Indoor Handicaps and Classifications can be found here.